Talk to us today about how you can get started.

 - There are no restrictions on the amount you can transfer from your Super-savings account to a Transition to retirement Income account (although you will need to keep some balance in your Super-savings account if you, or your employer, are still making super contributions).

 - Once you turn 65 or fully retire, your Transition to retirement income account will be converted to a Retirement income account with no limit on the maximum amount you can take as income and no restrictions on lump sum withdrawals.
-There is a cap of $1.6 million on the total amount you can have in superannuation retirement pensions like Sunsuper's Retirement income account.
+There is a cap of $1.6 million on the total amount you can have in one or more superannuation retirement pensions like Sunsuper's Retirement income account.

 Please note: Accessing your super benefits may affect your eligibility for social security benefits.
 Call us on 13 11 84 to check.